rmjatlas/rmjatlas.github.io/README.md

 - Chess

 #### Reading for Pleasure
 The covid-19 pandemic has reignited my passion for reading, perhaps in part due to the lack of access to regular social activities.
-Nevertheless, I found solace in Viktor Frankl's 'Man's Search for Meaning', Tim Wu's 'The Master Switch', and Chris Hadfield's 'An Astronaut's Guide to Life on Earth', to name a few.
+Nevertheless, I found comfort in Viktor Frankl's 'Man's Search for Meaning', Tim Wu's 'The Master Switch', and Chris Hadfield's 'An Astronaut's Guide to Life on Earth', to name a few.

+#### The Ottawa Senators—Exciting years ahead!
+*add by May 1

 ### Experiences
 #### The Subtle Art of Being a Bus Driver